wilsonify/wilsonify.github.io/content/recipes/MEATBALL SUBS116.md

 5 When the balls are almost ready to go, throw the sauce into a medium saucepan and warm it up over medium heat.
 Cut your rolls or bread in half and throw them in the oven with the balls to warm up for a minute.

-6 When all that    is ready, assemble your subs.
-Spoon a little marinara on the bottom half of the bread, put 3 or 4 meatballs on top, lather those bastards in marinara sauce to your liking, add a handful of arugula for color, then top it off with the other half of the bread.
-Get it down immediately or someone is going to eat that  er for you.
+6 Assemble your subs.
+Spoon a little marinara on the bottom half of the bread, put 3 or 4 meatballs on top, lather in marinara sauce to your liking, add a handful of arugula for color, then top it off with the other half of the bread.

 ## Modifications
 Or one 15-ounce can of beans, drained and rinsed.